Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Parameter regions using Kac-Rice formulas

 In what follows we provide several examples (mainly arising from reaction networks) to illustrate how to address the two problems described above by computing $\hat{r}(C)$ using the Kac-Rice formula.
+For small examples, we compare our results with the exact answer.
+As an effective implementation for the critical points method approach mentioned above is yet to be developed, we compare our results with the output of CAD using the package \texttt{RootFinding[Parametric]} of \texttt{Maple 2020} \cite{MaplePackageCAD}.

 We start in Subsection~\ref{Example:HK_network} with an illustrative reaction network with eight parameters where the number of positive steady states is generically one or three, and the system \eqref{eq:steadystates} can be reduced to one polynomial equation.
-For illustration purposes, we start by fixing the value of six parameters, finding the parameter regions of interest, and comparing them to CAD.
+For illustration purposes, we start by fixing the value of six parameters, finding the parameter regions of interest, and comparing them visually to the output of CAD.
 Afterwards, we show that {\bf Problems I and II} can also be solved with eight free parameters.

 We proceed with another reaction network in Subsection~\ref{Example:Joshi_line_2v5p_network_antithetic_uniform} with five free parameters.
 We find a parameter point with multistationarity and compare the performance of simple and antithetic Monte Carlo in different platforms.